 - 110: Next Steps in Becoming a Respite Provider

-The Respite Provider Recruitment, Training, and Retention Project, which is responsible for the development of the Respite Care Provider Training, is a partnership between the ARCH National Respite Network and Resource Center and the Respite Care Association of Wisconsin, in collaboration with the National Academy for State Health Policy.
-Click to learn more about the project.
+The Respite Provider Recruitment, Training, and Retention Project, responsible for developing the Respite Care Provider Training, is a partnership between the ARCH National Respite Network and Resource Center and the Respite Care Association of Wisconsin in collaboration with the National Academy for State Health Policy (NASHP).

-As a part of this project, a national group of experts created recommendations for Respite Care Professional Core Competencies.
+As a part of this project, a national expert work group created recommendations for Respite Care Professional Core Competencies.
 These are meant to serve as a baseline for entry-level respite care professionals.
 Additional training may be required depending on the unique needs of the care recipient and their family.
 Each course meets at least one of the core competencies.